microsoft/code-with-engineering-playbook/docs/agile-development/team-agreements/definition-of-done.md

 - [ ] Code review is complete
 - [ ] UX review is complete (if applicable)
 - [ ] Documentation is updated
-- [ ] The feature is merged into the develop branch
+- [ ] The feature is merged into the project's default integration branch (for example, `main` or `trunk`), or otherwise merged according to the project's agreed branching strategy.
 - [ ] The feature is signed off by the product owner

 ## Sprint Goal